Monday, 18 January 2010

 • My ribbon tab is scoped to document libraries only – this is courtesy of the RegistrationType="List" RegistrationId="101" attributes (which is exactly what you did when targeting a CustomAction to doc libs in SharePoint 2007, no change there)

-• When targeting a list in this way, RegistrationId refers to the list template ID (e.g. generic list = 100. document library = 101 etc. – here’s a full list of list template IDs for 2007, there could be a couple of new ones in 2010) – it is not possible to declaratively target a list by e.g. GUID or URL.
-So consider that this could drive you to create a list template when you otherwise might not have.
+• When targeting a list in this way, RegistrationId refers to the list template ID (e.g. generic list = 100. document library = 101 etc. – here’s a full list of template IDs) – it is not possible to declaratively target a list by e.g. GUID or URL.
+So consider that this could drive you to create a list template when you otherwise might not have, or define a contextual tab which is shown only under specific circumstances.

 • Other options for the RegistrationType continue to be “ContentType”, “ProgID” and “FileType”, but I’m pretty sure only “List” can be used for ribbon elements, but I’ve not tested that yet so I reserve the right to be wrong!
-If you want a different scope level, you would omit the RegistrationType and RegistrationId attributes and use code such as SPRibbon.MakeTabAvailable() to conditionally show the ribbon.
+[Sept 2011 – RegistrationType=”ContentType also works.]
+If you want a different scope level, you would omit the RegistrationType and RegistrationId attributes and use code such as SPRibbon.MakeTabAvailable() to conditionally show the ribbon – typically this would be a ‘contextual’ tab.
 More on this later in the series when I show how to add ribbon customizations for a web part or custom field control.

 • CommandUIDefinition:

 • Another element you might have multiple of – one for the main customization definition, one for each of the “GroupTemplate” elements being provisioned (more on this later).
 For the main one, the “Location” attribute here is crucially important as this specifies where the customization should appear.
 My value of “Ribbon.Tabs._children” indicates I’m adding something into the “Ribbon.Tabs” collection defined by SharePoint (typically in CMDUI.XML) – “_children” is a convention used when adding to many collections in the ribbon architecture.
-We’ll look at how to add new groups and controls into an existing group in the next article, but as a quick example, adding a group into “Ribbon.Library.Groups._children” would make your group appear somewhere in here (depending on the “Sequence” value assigned on the definition for the group):
+We’ll look at how to add new groups and controls into an existing group in the next article, but as a quick example, adding a group into “Ribbon.Library.Groups._children” would make your group appear somewhere in the groups for the ‘Ribbon.Library’ tab, shown below (where exactly will depend on the “Sequence” number of the group):

 Ribbon.Library.Groups